cubefs/cubefs/docs/user-guide.md

 In the CFS design, servers refer to master, metanode and datanode, and are compiled into a single binary for deployment convenience.
 You'll need to build RocksDB v5.9.2+ [https://github.com/facebook/rocksdb/blob/master/INSTALL.md] on your machine.
-After that, you can build cfs using the following command
+Recommended for installation use  make static_lib command.After that, you can build cfs using the following command

 ```bash
 cd cmd; go build cmd.go